Robert Neyland: Coaching career

-In World War II, Neyland served in the China-Burma-India Theater, supervising the transportation of material through monsoons and across the Himalayas to the troops commanded by General "Vinegar" Joe Stillwell.
+In World War II, Neyland served in the China-Burma-India Theater, supervising the transportation of materiel through monsoons and across the Himalayas to the troops commanded by General "Vinegar" Joe Stillwell.
 During his military career he was awarded the Distinguished Service Medal and the Legion of Merit and made a member of the Order of the British Empire.

 He retired from military service a second time, in 1946, with the rank of brigadier general, and again returned to the Vols as coach through 1952.
 After producing mediocre teams in the late forties, many thought that the General had lost his touch, as more teams moved toward the "T formation" and Neyland continued running the single wing.
 Neyland was vindicated, however, as he ended his career with a flourish.
 His 1950 team was crowned national champion by several minor outlets, while his 1951 team won the school's first undisputed national championship, the first year the Volunteers ended a season ranked first in either the AP or UPI poll.
+He coached his final season in 1952, leading the Vols to a 8–2–1 record.
 He remained as athletic director at the university until his death in New Orleans on March 28, 1962.

 Shortly before his death, Neyland drew up plans for a major expansion and renovation to the Vols' home stadium, Shields–Watkins Field.
 When he had arrived in Knoxville in 1925, Shields–Watkins Field seated only 3,200 people—barely a fraction of the capacity of Vanderbilt's Dudley Field.
 Reflecting the Vols' rise to national prominence under his watch, the stadium's capacity had jumped to over 46,000 seats—an over 14-fold increase—in the 36 years since then.
 UT renamed the stadium Neyland Stadium in his honor prior to the 1962 season, and the plans he drew up were so far ahead of their time that they have been used as the basis for every major expansion since then.